vnorbi377/GYMSOFT-ORACLE/README.md

 - 6create_triggers.sql - Triggers

 ### NOTICE
-This project is still udner development, so bugs may have occur.
+This project is still under development, so bugs may have occur.
 Comments will be added into the code in the near future.